lysogeny/kalvosto/README.md

 # Generic data exploration single-cell shiny app

-A shiny app that offers exploration of single-cell datasets while trying to be as generic as possible.
+A shiny app that offers generic exploration of single-cell datasets.

 ## Installation

 ### Dependencies

-Make sure that the following R packages are available on your shiny server:
+Make sure that the following R packages are available for your shiny server's shiny user:

 - `shiny`
 - `ggplot2`